Chronostasys/Chronostasys/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [HubFucker](https://github.com/Chronostasys/HubFucker)
+- 🔭 I’m currently working on a p2p library
-- I love c#
+- 🎉 I love c#
+- ⚡ Designer & creator of [LimFx](https://www.limfx.pro) backend, developer of limfx frontend
 - I'm an undergraduate in HUST
 - I think HUST is bullshit
 <!--